IBM/Dromedary/training/README.md

 # Training Experiences

-The whole *SELF-ALIGN* process involves four distinct stages.
+The whole **SELF-ALIGN** process involves four distinct stages.

+In our [paper](https://arxiv.org/abs/2305.03047), we provide a detailed description of each of these stages.
+The prompt we used can be found [here](../prompts/verbose_dromedary_prompt.txt).

 ## Prerequisites